-The instrumentation used for RDE tests shall comply with the requirements found in Annex 5.
+The instrumentation used for RDE tests shall comply with the requirements found as defined in Annex 5.
+If requested by the authorities, the tester shall provide proof that the instrumentation used complies with the requirements in Annex 5.

 8. Test conditions